SanchithaD/HelpingHand/README.md

 # HelpingHand
 HelpingHand is an app that targets helping people with dysgraphia.
-Dysgraphia is the disability to write.
+Dysgraphia is a disability that limits people's abilities to write.